exercism/problem-specifications/exercises/transpose/description.md

-Write a program that takes input text and outputs it -- transposed.
+Given an input text output it transposed.

 Roughly explained, the transpose of a matrix: